-When Joel Rose taught fifth-grade math in Houston, he witnessed the challenges in the traditional math education model.
-Because math is a cumulative subject, there is a lot of potential for missed gaps in understanding.
-Often, students enter new grades before they have fully mastered the curriculum from the previous year.
-Rose realized that the best way to prepare students for success was to completely revamp the way math was taught in schools.
-This realization is what eventually led him to start Teach to One.
+When Joel Rose taught fifth-grade math in Houston, he experienced the same challenges many teachers face under the traditional education model.
+Because math is cumulative, there is greater potential for learning gaps to widen year over year.
+Students often enter new grades before they have fully mastered the curriculum from the previous year.
+Rose realized early that the best way to prepare students for success was to completely revamp the way math was taught in schools.

 Where did the idea for Teach to One come from?